PACK LIKE A WALSH PRO

 - Use a double layer of newsprint for a good outer wrapping.
 Use newspapers for cushioning only.
 The ink can rub off and embed itself onto fine china.

 - Place small boxes in a single large box, filling in spaces with crushed paper.

-- Limit carton weight to about 50 pounds.
-Avoid overloading cartons but strive for a firm pack that will prevent items from shifting; the cover should close easily without force, but should not bend inward.
+- Avoid overloading cartons but strive for a firm pack that will prevent items from shifting; the cover should close easily without force, but should not bend inward.

 - Seal cartons tightly with tape except for those containing items that must be left open for the van operator’s inspection.

-As you finish with each carton, list the contents on the side of the carton (for easy viewing while stacked) and in a special notebook.
-You might want to number and/or code the cartons as well.
+- As you finish with each carton, list the contents on the side of the carton (for easy viewing while stacked) and in a special notebook.

 - Indicate your name and the room to which each carton should be delivered at destination.
 Tape a sign on the door of each room at destination corresponding to the carton labels so movers can get the cartons into the proper rooms quickly.